civo/kubernetes-marketplace/otomi/post_install.md

 ## Switch from nip.io to Civo DNS

 When Otomi is installed using the Civo marketplace, Otomi will use a generated (untrusted) CA and use the ip address of the load balancer with nip.io for all the host names.
-To see the full potential of Otomi, it is advised to switch to using a DNS zone.
-Follow the instructions to switch to using Civo DNS.
+To see the full potential of Otomi, it is advised to install Otomi with DNS or to switch to using a DNS zone.

+### Switch to using Civo DNS after installing Otomi using Civo marketplace

 In Civo: